Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Introduction

-Among the important phenomena associated with the Bose-Einstein condensate (BEC), the creation, dynamics, and annihilation of vortex dipoles carry lots of information associated with the system.
-Several methods have been suggested to nucleate vortices.
-Recently, nucleation of the vortices have been observed experimentally by passing a Gaussian obstacle through the BEC with a speed greater than some critical speed \cite{PhysRevLett.104.160401}.
-The trajectories of these vortex dipoles are ring-structured as described in Refs. \cite{PhysRevA.61.013604, PhysRevA.77.053610}.
-Annihilation of vortices in the BEC has been speculated in a number of studies.
-However, no extensive study has been done so far.
-Moreover, it has not been observed in the experiments done with an oblate BEC.
-The study of vortex dipole annihilation will shed light on the process that leads to minimum separation between vortex-antivortex and conditions for annihilation along with other phenomena arising due to dynamics of vortex dipoles.
+Among the important phenomena associated with the Bose-Einstein condensate (BEC), the creation, dynamics, and annihilation of vortex dipoles carry useful information associated with the system.
+Several methods have been suggested to nucleate vortices and recently, nucleation of the vortices have been observed experimentally by passing a Gaussian obstacle through the BEC with a speed greater than some critical speed \cite{PRL.104.160401}.
+The trajectories of these vortex dipoles are ring-structured as described in Refs. \cite{PRA.61.013604, PRA.77.053610}.
+The annihilation of vortices in the BEC has been mentioned in a number of theoretical studies \cite{JLTP.146.31, PRA.84.023637, PRB.84.020506}.
+However, there is a lack of extensive study on this topic.
+Moreover, the questions related to thermodynamic stability, resulting state after annihilation and its dynamics has not been examined.
+The study of vortex dipole annihilation will shed light on the process that leads to minimum separation between vortex-antivortex and conditions for annihilation along with other phenomena arising from the dynamics of vortex dipoles.

-In this article, we present analytical and numerical results related to vortex dipole annihilation for an oblate BEC at zero temperature.
-The results have been obtained using Gross-Pitaevskii (GP) equation.
-In the Section.
-II of the paper, we provide a brief description of the two-dimensional (2D) GP equation and vortex dipole solutions.
-Approximate analytic solutions of 2D GP equation with a vortex dipole or a grey soliton, expressed as linear combinations of the eigenstates of trapping potential, are given in Section \ref{sec:vdannhilation}.
-Stability of the solutions are analysed from the energies of the solutions.
+In this work, we present analytical as well as numerical results related to vortex dipole annihilation for an oblate BEC at zero temperature.
+The results are obtained using Gross-Pitaevskii (GP) equation.
+In Section \ref{sec:theory} of this article, we provide a brief description of the two-dimensional (2D) GP equation and vortex dipole solutions.
+Condensate with diametric vortex dipole and gray soltion are studied and this is described in section \ref{sec:analytical}.
+Section \ref{sec:analytical} contains studies done in the strong as well as weak interacting systems.
+Annihilation of vortex dipoles is analysed from the energies obtained from the analytical calculations.
 The numerical results, confirming the analytic results, are discussed in Section \ref{sec:result}, and we then conclude.